 Health and Life Safety

-UK Chartered Members will need to demonstrate an understanding of the seven core areas, such as personal safety, design risk management and fire safety to renew membership from 2023.
+UK Chartered Members will need to demonstrate an understanding of seven core areas, such as personal safety, design risk management and fire safety.

-UK Chartered Members will need to demonstrate their ability to design buildings that deliver sustainable outcomes and meet the RIBA 2030 Climate Challenge to renew membership from 2024.
+UK Chartered Members will need to demonstrate their ability to design buildings that deliver sustainable outcomes and meet the RIBA 2030 Climate Challenge.

-UK Chartered Members will need to demonstrate understanding of the RIBA Codes of Conduct and Practice; their duties to themselves, to the profession, to those commissioning services, to those in the workplace, to society and the end user, and to the wider world, to renew membership from 2024.
+UK Chartered Members will need to demonstrate understanding of the RIBA Codes of Conduct and Practice; their duties to themselves, to the profession, to those commissioning services, to those in the workplace, to society and the end user, and to the wider world.